dspiljar/mboxgrep/INSTALL.md

 Autoconf and Automake are used, and the most basic compilation procedure consists of:

 ```
+autoreconf --install
 ./configure
 make
 make install # root rights probably needed here, prefix with sudo in such case
 ```

+(Invocation of `autoreconf` is only required if the source tree has been cloned from the git repository.)

 To see the list of flags accepted by the configure script, run: